Fayrose96/OrangeHRM-testNG/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before begin, ensure you have met the following requirements:

 - **Java**: Make sure you have Java installed on your system.
 - **WebDriver**: Download the Chrome WebDriver (compatible with your Chrome browser version) and ensure it's in your system's PATH.